Peakboard/peakboard-templates.github.io/_templates/Design-Kit-Light/en.md

 # how it works

-To fully use this template, you need a font file which you can find [here](Fonts.pbsx).
-Open the Peakboard Designer and select "Fonts" from the ribbon menu.
+To use this template, you will be needing this [font file](Fonts.pbsx).
+Open the Peakboard Designer and select "Fonts" from the menu.

 ![](img/Ribbon_Bar_Fonts.png)

-Then click on the three dots icon at the bottom left.
+Then click on "..." in the bottom left corner.

 ![](img/Fontmanager.png)